Edmund Andros: Inclusion of New York and the Jerseys

 On 7 May 1688, the provinces of New York, East Jersey, and West Jersey were added to the Dominion.
 Because they were remote from Boston, where Andros had his seat, New York and the Jerseys were run by Lieutenant Governor Francis Nicholson from New York City.
-Nicholson, an army captain and protégé of colonial secretary William Blathwayt, came to Boston in early 1687 as part of Andros' honor guard and had been promoted to his council.
+Nicholson, an army captain and protégé of colonial secretary William Blathwayt, came to Boston in early 1687 as part of Andros's honor guard and had been promoted to his council.

 During the summer of 1688, Andros traveled first to New York and then to the Jerseys to establish his commission.
 Dominion governance of the Jerseys was complicated because the proprietors, whose charters had been revoked, had retained their property and petitioned Andros for what were traditional manorial rights.
 The dominion period in the Jerseys was relatively uneventful due to their distance from the power centers and the unexpected end of the dominion in 1689.